 A Can I conduct research for ISES?

 ISES is currently not conducting research but supports research efforts and promotes research findings that align with the ISES Mission.
 Students are supported with research awards and ISES volunteers to provide anonymous peer-review for reports and grant applications in this domain.
-ISES coordinates international research activities and facilitates the consensus on standardized methodologies in equitation science.
+ISES coordinates international research activities and facilitates the consensus on standardised methodologies in Equitation Science.

 If you have an idea for research within the Equitation Science discipline that you wish to discuss further, you can contact the research office via firstname.lastname@example.org.

 Regrettably ISES is not in a position to recommend trainers or coaches at this point in time, although we soon hope to have an ISES accredited list of trainers that adhere to the ten training principles that we promote.

 A Can ISES recommend university courses offering equine and equitation science degrees?